 Research has shown that aloe vera gel—the same stuff you smear all over your body when you've spent too much time in the sun—can also treat cold sores.
-A 2016 study found that aloe vera extract's anti-inflammatory, anti-bacterial, and anti-viral effects inhibited sores from getting worse.
+Aloe vera extract's anti-inflammatory, anti-bacterial, and anti-viral effects may help stop sores from getting worse.

 Up Your Daily Dose of Lysine

-The amino acid lysine has been found to hamper the growth of herpes simplex virus (specifically HSV-1, which is most often the strain responsible for cold sores) in lab trials, though research is still in its early stages.
+The amino acid lysine has been found to hamper the growth of the herpes simplex virus (specifically HSV-1, which is most often the strain responsible for cold sores) in lab trials.
+However, research is still in its early stages.
 How does it work?
 Lysine helps prevent the body from absorbing arginine (high levels of which contribute to the growth of cold sores), making it difficult for the virus to reproduce.